ruby-rdf/sparql/README.markdown

 1. **As of right now (09:44 EST, July 15, 2008) can parse a SELECT statement of the form "SELECT ?foo ?bar WHERE { ?x foaf:knows ?y . ?z foaf:name ?y . }"**: When finished, this library will be able to parse arbitrary SPARQL queries and can serve as a maintainable reference implementation in Ruby.

-2.  **Starting point for providing SPARQL endpoints for arbitrary datastores** When completed, this library will provide hooks that allow a Ruby developer to easily define a translation from SPARQL to another query language or API of their choosing.
+2.  **Starting point for providing SPARQL endpoints for arbitrary datastores**: When completed, this library will provide hooks that allow a Ruby developer to easily define a translation from SPARQL to another query language or API of their choosing.
 Ideally, this will be done using a simple YAML configuration file.

 3. **Fully Composable**: Because parsing expression grammars are closed under composition, you can compose this grammar with other Treetop grammars with relative ease.